Penguin Books: War years

 The Second World War saw Penguin emerge as a national institution.
-Though it had no formal role in the war effort, it was integral to it thanks to the publication of such bestselling manuals as Keeping Poultry and Rabbits on Scraps and Aircraft Recognition, and supplying books for the services and British POWs.
-In the war's six years, it printed some 600 titles and started 19 new series.
+Though it had no formal role in the war effort, it was integral to it thanks to the publication of such bestselling manuals as Keeping Poultry and Rabbits on Scraps and Aircraft Recognition and supplying books for the services and British POWs.
+Penguin printed some 600 titles and started 19 new series.
 At a time of enormous increase in the demand for books, Penguin enjoyed a privileged place among its peers.

-Paper rationing was the besetting problem of publishers in wartime, with the fall of France cutting off supply of esparto grass, one of the constituents of the pulp Penguin used.
+Paper rationing was the besetting problem of publishers in wartime, with the Fall of France cutting off supply of esparto grass, one of the constituents of the pulp Penguin used.
 When rationing was introduced in March 1940, the Ministry of Supply allocated a quota to each publisher as a percentage of the amount that firm used between August 1938 and August 1939.
 This was particularly advantageous to Penguin, who, as a volume printer, was very successful that year.
 Further, in a deal with the Canadian Government, Penguin agreed to exclusively publish editions for their armed forces, for which they were paid in tons of paper.

 By January 1942 the Book Production War Economy Agreement regulations came into force which determined rules on paper quality, type size and margins.
-Consequently, Penguin eliminated dust jackets, trimmed margins and replaced sewn bindings with metal staples.
-Aside from the noticeable deterioration in paperbacks' appearance, it became a practical impossibility to publish books of more than 256 pages, resulting in some titles falling out of print for want of material.
-In addition to their paper allocation, in 1941 Penguin secured a deal with the War Office, through Bill William's connections with ABCA and CEMA, to supply the troops with books through what was known as the Forces Book Club.
+Penguin eliminated dust jackets, trimmed margins and replaced sewn bindings with metal staples.
+Aside from the noticeable deterioration in appearance, it became a practical impossibility to publish books of more than 256 pages, resulting in some titles falling out of print for want of material.
+In addition to their paper allocation, in 1941 Penguin secured a deal with the War Office, through Bill William's connections with Army Bureau of Current Affairs (ABCA) and Arts Council of Great Britain (CEMA) to supply the troops with books through what was known as the Forces Book Club.
 Penguin received 60 tons a month from Paper Supply in return for 10 titles a month in runs of 75,000 at 5d.

 Originally, every paperback carried the message, "FOR THE FORCES – Leave this book at a Post Office when you have read it, so that men and women in the Services may enjoy it too" at the bottom of the back cover, inviting the reader to take advantage of the Royal Mail's free transmission of books to the forces.
-However, demand exceeded supply on the home front, leading Lane to seek a monopoly on army books made specifically for overseas distribution.
+Demand exceeded supply on the home front, leading Lane to seek a monopoly on army books made specifically for overseas distribution.
 Their established paper supply put Penguin in an especially strong position after the war as rationing continued.
 For this reason, and for the popular prestige the company enjoyed, many of Penguin's competitors had no choice but to concede paperback reprint rights to it.